Healthy Habits in the Workplace | ACV Health

 Incorporating these strategies into your daily routine can help you manage stress effectively and prioritize your mental well-being, leading to greater resilience and overall satisfaction in the workplace.

-• Practice deep breathing exercises to reduce stress and promote relaxation.
+Practice deep breathing exercises to reduce stress and promote relaxation.
 Inhale deeply through your nose for a count of four, hold for a count of four and exhale slowly through your mouth for a count of four.

-• Take short breaks to go for a walk outside, focusing on your surroundings and the sensations of movement.
+Take short breaks to go for a walk outside, focusing on your surroundings and the sensations of movement.

 Manage Workload

-• Make a list of tasks and prioritize them based on urgency and importance.
+Use time management techniques or time blocking to stay focused and productive.
+Make a list of tasks and prioritize them based on urgency and importance.
 Break large tasks into smaller, manageable steps.

-• If you have the option, learn to say no to or delay additional commitments when your plate is full.
+If you have the option, learn to say no to or delay additional commitments when your plate is full.
 Delegate tasks when possible.

 Seek Support

-• Reach out to a trusted colleague or friend to share your feelings and experiences.
+Reach out to a trusted colleague or friend to share your feelings and experiences.
 Sometimes, simply talking about your stressors can provide relief.

-• Utilize resources offered by your workplace, such as counseling services through an Employee Assistance Program, for confidential support and guidance.
+Utilize resources offered by your workplace, such as counseling services through an employee assistance program, for confidential support and guidance.

 Practice Self-Care

-• Prioritize self-care activities such as regular exercise, adequate sleep and nutritious eating to support overall well-being.
+Prioritize self-care activities such as regular exercise, adequate sleep and nutritious eating to support overall well-being.

-• Make time for activities you enjoy outside of work, whether it’s gardening, painting or playing a musical instrument.
+Make time for activities you enjoy outside of work, whether it’s gardening, painting or playing a musical instrument.
+Explore relaxation techniques such as yoga, tai chi or progressive muscle relaxation to unwind and reduce tension.

 Positive Mindset

-• Keep a gratitude journal and write down three things you’re grateful for each day.
+Keep a gratitude journal and write down three things you’re grateful for each day.
 Focusing on the positive aspects of life can shift your mindset and reduce stress.

-• Practice positive self-talk and affirmations to counter negative thoughts and build self-confidence.
+Practice positive self-talk to counter negative thoughts and build self-confidence.
+Acknowledge and celebrate your accomplishments, no matter how small.

 Don’t underestimate the power of prevention.
 See your primary care physician when needed and maintain your health routine including appointments, medications and follow up visits.
 Implementing some of these habits will strengthen your morale and motivation and help build a healthier, happier and more productive workplace.